Early Twenties Torture: Critical reception

 Anthony Mclaude of All Music Magazine wrote, "What's so piercing is her control.
 Sadie Jean gives us a line, "I'm pouring tears in a paper cut," a line that lands like mascara running in a bathroom stall at 2 a.m.
 It's more than just sadness.
 It's cinematic.
 The kind of sadness that feels both too much and not enough, like crying over someone who'll never know what they meant to you."

 Jillian Giandurco of Nylon felt that Jean's soft vocals were like a gentle hug, and the vivid vignettes she creates with her lyrics are sure to give you a whole new appreciation for your own ride-or-die friendships.
 Continuing that "'I'm pouring tears into paper cuts' from 'I Tried' is 'kind of a generational breakup lyric'."

-Clare Gelich of Melodic Magazine described Jean as baring her soul and embracing the most jealous, immature and insecure parts of herself on the album.
+Clare Gelich of Melodic described Jean as baring her soul and embracing the most jealous, immature and insecure parts of herself on the album.